 Then chances are, your suffering from skin inflammation.

-You maybe interested to learn, your not alone.
+And you may be interested to learn your not alone.

 Over 50% of all women, are thought to be concerned with inflammation.

 And 35% of all men, are thought to be concerned with sensitive skin issues.

 But when you consider all the daily assaults your skin is under:

 - Chemicals and fragrances

 It’s little wonder, that sensitive skin conditions are on the rise: